Surveying his work-life balance leads Oli to My Window Cleaner

 So I wanted something outdoors, but also something scalable.
 Working as a contractor I got a taste for running my own business and I wanted to start something I could grow for my family.

 I was walking along the Thames one morning and saw some happy window cleaners, plus I have a family member that’s in the trade.
 I began looking at franchises and found My Window Cleaner.
-I contacted Ian and, as they say, the rest is history!
+I contacted them and, as they say, the rest is history!

 Start up, scale up